The Bible teaches that believers are to keep the seventh day Sabbath because of the following facts:

 Genesis describes the origin of the Sabbath like this: “Thus the heavens and the earth were finished, and all the host of them.
 And on the seventh day God ended his work which he had made. … And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made” (Genesis 2:1–3).

 Which day did God bless and sanctify?
 Could any of the other six be kept holy?
 No, because God commanded not to rest on those days but to work.
-The seventh day is different from all the other days because it has God’s blessing and a memorial to His creative work.
+The seventh day is different from all the other days because it has God’s blessing and it is a memorial to His creative work.

 D- How can we locate the seventh day Sabbath today?